Jaaarsh/Text-Editor/README.md

   A PWA Text Editor that runs in the browser.
 Uses IndexedDB API and is deployed to HEROKU.

   ## Installation:
+  You clone the code into your files and in the terminal run npm install for all your dependencies.

+  ## Usage:
   Once you have the code installed, you open a terminal and enter npm start which will activate the build and server openings.
 Alternatively you can use the HEROKU link to go to a webpage already deployed for the application.

-  ## Usage:
-  Use however you'd like

   ## Licenses:
   MIT License